garfix/nli-go/doc/manual/application-developer/howto.md

     }

 As you see the "answer" in the solution contains the single relation "canned()".
 When that happens, the contents of its variable will be used as the response.

+## Specify entity-types for predicate arguments

+Create a file predicates.json, for example like this

+    {
+      "has_capital": {"entityTypes": ["country", "city"] }
+    }

+This file specifies the entity types of the arguments of the domain specific predicate "has_capital".

+The entity types used here are the same as in the entities file.

+Add the file to the config file.

+    {
+      "predicates": [
+        "predicates.json"
+      ]
+    }